English ship Gloucester (1654): Construction and commissioning

-Gloucester (the name of the ship was spelt Glocester by contemporary sources) was a Speaker-class third rate, and the first British naval vessel ship to be named after the English city of Gloucester.
-She was ordered by the Commonwealth in December 1652 as part of the unprecedented expansion of the English navy during this period, during which 207 battle ships, including 11 frigates, were built.
-The ship was probably launched in March 1654.

-Series-built third rates were usually built in commercial shipyards, where costs and construction time were reduced where possible.
+During wartime, third rates were usually built in commercial shipyards, where costs and construction time were reduced where possible.
 This was in contrast to the construction of all first rates and second rates, which were built in the Royal Dockyards, where quality control was maintained.
 The Gloucester cost the navy £5,473, and was built at Limehouse in East London under the direction of master shipwright Matthew Graves.
 She had a length at the gun deck of 117 ft, a beam of 34 ft 10 in, and a depth of hold of 13 ft 6 in.
 The ship's tonnage was 755 11/94 tons burthen.
-Originally built for 50 guns, by 1667 she was carrying 57 guns (19 demi-cannon, four culverins, and 34 demi-culverins).
+Originally built for 52 guns, with 13 pairs of gunports on the loiwer deck, 12 pairs on the upper deck and 5 pairs on the quarterdeck by 1666 she was carrying 58 guns (20 demi-cannon, four culverins, and 34 demi-culverins).
 The ship had a crew of 210–340 officers and ratings.